Of course we don’t mean that web hosting companies can commit actual murder. And no, we’re not saying all web hosting companies do bad things.

 A managed WordPress hosting company that ticks all the boxes

-Lightning Base knows WordPress inside and out, so when I have a problem they pretty much always have advice that helps me solve it.
+Lightning Base knows WordPress inside and out, so when we have a problem they always have advice that helps us solve it.

-They say they have “lightning fast” servers, and they do.
-But they also have easy integration with Cloudflare to make your site even faster.
+They say they have “lightning fast” servers.
+They’re not lying.
+But they also have easy integration with Cloudflare, which can make your site even faster.
 Easy/free SSL is available, too.

-The free site move wasn’t just something they did for me, either – they’ll move any WordPress site to their servers for free.
+The free site move isn’t just something they did for us, either – they’ll move any WordPress site to their servers for free.

 Bonus: Unlike the market-leading managed WordPress hosting company (WP Engine), Lightning Base doesn’t cost much more than shared hosting.